Complete Hawaii Volcano & Lava Viewing Guide

 Lava Helicopter Tours

-If you have the resources and inclination (or hoping to get some aerial footage of the lava flows), a helicopter tour gets you closer to the action that isn’t as easily accessible via land or by boat.
-Taking off from either Kona or Hilo, your journey will take you over the crater lake, surface flows, and lava scorching tracts of forest.
+If you have the resources and inclination (or are hoping to get some aerial footage of the volcano), a helicopter tour gets you closer to the action that isn’t as easily accessible via land or by boat.
+Taking off from either Kona or Hilo, your journey will take you over the crater, any current surface flows for lava viewing, and lava trails from recent flows.
 But the price for admission is fairly steep – most tours starting from Hilo, which is a shorter distance and therefore more affordable than those coming from Kona, start around $280 per person for about an hour of flight time.